sm-pixel/Team-Profile-Generator/README.md

 ```

 ## Usage
 To use this on your local machine fork and then clone.
 Run the test command and the run 'node app.js' on the command line in the terminal.
+Add as many employees that you have within the three categories.

 ## License
 MIT